Since 2003, Iraq has seen remarkably little development, security and peace.

 What has emerged in Iraq is the fragmentation of power through Muhasasa – the convention whereby entire Ministries and state institutions (and money and power) are allocated as electoral windfalls.
 One Ministry to you, and another for me – that is the type of language and discourse that dominates Iraq today, not development or governance.

 This system imposed on Iraq by the US and its cronies and allies was designed to ensure that Iraq would always be weak and fractured.
-Imagine that the US – which bears much responsibility for Iraq’s collapse and the misery that the people of Iraq continue to suffer – developed the country’s political system as an extension of its occupation politics from 2003 and to ensure that Iraq will no longer threaten US interests.
+Imagine that the US – which bears much responsibility for Iraq’s collapse and misery -developed the country’s political system as an extension of its occupation politics from 2003 and to ensure that Iraq will no longer threaten US interests.

-Muhasasa has caused the in-built political fragmentation of the state which is designed to appease political groups (especially those carefully chosen by the US even prior to 2003).
+Muhasasa was designed to fragment the Iraqi state, which is designed to appease political groups (especially those carefully chosen by the US even prior to 2003).
 Under this system, there can be no development by which I mean state development of health facilities, schools and more broadly, reforms, legislation, regulation and an economy that serves people rather than one that is basically a place for merely spending oil-derived salaries, which is what it is now.

 There is a state of course, but that state now is so fractured that renders its institutions weak and inoperative.
 They are designed to serve the interests of political groups rather than the general population.
 They were captured by political parties who legitimised themselves through elections but whose fortunes and access to the state is not derived from the electorate but from political quotas.